HolyCheeseMan/Cheese-Scripting/README.md

 # Cheese-Scripting
-Advanced application for making coding batch easy.
+Advanced application for making coding batch easy for windows.

 Cheese Scripting uses .bat to run, and has a variety of different commands/tools to make your life easier!